Cyanobacteria Assessment Network (CyAN)

 An EPA, NASA, NOAA, and USGS Project

-The Cyanobacteria Assessment Network (CyAN) is a multi-agency project among the National Aeronautics and Space Administration (NASA), National Oceanic and Atmospheric Administration (NOAA), U.S. Geological Survey (USGS), and EPA to develop an early warning indicator system using historical and current satellite data to detect algal blooms in U.S. freshwater systems.
+CyAN is a multi-agency project among the National Aeronautics and Space Administration (NASA), National Oceanic and Atmospheric Administration (NOAA), U.S. Geological Survey (USGS), and EPA to develop an early warning indicator system using historical and current satellite data to detect algal blooms in U.S. freshwater systems.
 This research supports federal, state, and local partners in their monitoring efforts to assess water quality to protect aquatic and human health.

-- develop a uniform and systematic approach for identifying cyanobacteria blooms using ocean satellites across the contiguous United States;
+- Develop a uniform and systematic approach for identifying cyanobacteria blooms using ocean satellites across the contiguous United States.

-- create a strategy for evaluation and refinement of algorithms across satellite platforms;
+- Create a strategy for evaluation and refinement of algorithms across satellite platforms.

-- characterize exposure and human health effects using ocean color satellites in drinking water sources and recreational waters;
+- Characterize exposure and human health effects using ocean color satellites in drinking water sources and recreational waters.

-- disseminate satellite data through an Android mobile application and EnviroAtlas.
+- Disseminate satellite data through an Android mobile application and EnviroAtlas.

-Mission Statement and Objectives of the CyAN Project
+- Mission Statement and Objectives

 Support the environmental management and public use of U.S. lakes and estuaries by providing a capability of detecting and quantifying algal blooms and related water quality using satellite data records.